Veyg/currency-exchange-api/README.md

 # Currency Exchange API

 This project is a simple currency exchange API built with Spring Boot.
 It provides an interface for converting currency amounts between different currencies using real-time exchange rates.
+App is no longer maintained as it is personal project to fullfill my joy of being able to use EC2/S3/RDS
 ## Features

 1. **Currency Conversion**: Converts an amount from a base currency to a target currency.